Geant4-IcyMoons: Simulating Electron Interaction Physics in Irradiated Astrophysical Ices: Electronic excitation and ionization

 \paragraph{Transverse RPWBA term (Fano small-angle approximation).} For the transverse term, the small-angle approximation of Fano is used, which makes the result depend only on the optical limit of the ELF:

 This transverse contribution vanishes in the non-relativistic limit and is included only in regimes~III and IV under the adopted criterion.

 \paragraph{Fermi density-effect correction (Regime IV only).} At condensed media and incident energies above the projectile rest-mass energy, distant transverse interactions are reduced by the density effect.
-Following \citet{kyriakou2025extension}, this is applied as a multiplicative correction to the transverse DCS,
+Following \citet{kyriakou2025extension}, we write the density-effect contribution to the transverse inelastic DCS as

+This term is considered only in Regime IV, which reduces the transverse inelastic DCS through the enhanced screening of distant interactions.
+Thus, the full transverse contribution is written as